mickcrosse/mTRF-Toolbox/README.md

 Here, we perform a 10-fold cross-validation to optimize regularization of a neural decoder.
 We then test the optimized decoder on a held-out dataset.
 This example can also be generated using [stimulus_reconstruction](examples/stimulus_reconstruction.m).

-First, we allocate training and test sets, and then run the 10-fold cross-validation to find the reularization value that optimizes the decoders ability to predict new stimulus features.
+First, we allocate training and test sets, and then run the 10-fold cross-validation to find the regularization value that optimizes the decoders ability to predict new stimulus features.

 ```matlab
 % Load data